garylirocks/quickrefs/azure.markdown

     --resource-group learn-63336b5a-694e-4b61-a1a5-1f173253244e
 ```

+- By default, deployment runs in `Incremental` mode, which leaves existing resources in the RG but not in the template *unchanged*, in `Complete` mode, those resources would be deleted
+- For resources in the template, all properties are reapplied, so you need to specify the final state of the resources, NOT only the properties you want to update

 ## Azure management tools

 - Azure Portal

-  - Web based, not suitable for reptitive tasks
+  - Web based, not suitable for repetitive tasks

 - Azure PowerShell